Why I Derby – Tater

 Yes there are so many more whys now.

-1. I derby because it makes so many women find their passion, confidence, and support and that is something women typically lose once they are out of high school.
-Getting all that back, or just keeping it going in your adult years is huge.
-I love being part of that for each person that walks in to there 1st day of Beginner Roller Derby Class.
+I derby because it helps women rediscover their passion, confidence, and support systems, which are often lost after high school.
+I love being part of the journey for each person who walks into their first Beginner Roller Derby Class.

-2. I derby for my physical and mental health!
-Skating 2-3 days a week and eating right will do amazing things to your body and mind.
+I derby for my physical and mental health!
+Skating 2-3 times a week and eating well can do wonders for your body and mind.

 Things you wish you knew when you 1st started derby that you know now.